Interlake-Saints/the-late-and-great/_posts/2022-12-03-kris-ernie-lund.md

 A﻿fter high school, Kris went on to play football at the University of Oregon.
 He then became the head of public works in Kodiak, Alaska, where he spent a large portion of his life.
 His favorite hobby in Alaska was salmon fishing.
 In later years, he retired and moved to Anacortes to take care of his father.

-K﻿ris was married to the love of his life, Chris Little, for over forty-three years, and his friends consider him a great representative of the class of 1970, a kind man, and one of the greatest cooks they knew.
-Sadly, he died on November 9, 2022, of congestive heart failure and pneumonia.
-He was just two days short of his 70th birthday.
+K﻿ris was married to the love of his life, Little Chris Lund, for over forty-three years, and his friends consider him a great representative of the class of 1970, a kind man, and one of the greatest cooks they knew.
+Sadly, he died on November 7, 2022, of congestive heart failure and pneumonia.
+He was just four days short of his 70th birthday.